melgish/anar/README.md

 ### Gateway : Thumbprint (string)
 This is the SHA-1 value of the self-signed certificate of your Enphase gateway.
 You can capture this by reviewing browser security settings.
-Value is a stream of hex digits with no punctuation.
+Value is a stream of hex digits.
+Colons or Dashes between characters (AB:CD:EF) will be ignored.

 ### Gateway : Token (string)
 This is the security token the system should use when accessing your gateway.